-"Journalists like Austin from all over the world risk their lives every day to cover the news.
-Austins reporting on the events in Syria has been particularly powerful and revealing and a reminder of why this work is so vital, Anders Gyllenhaal, McClatchy Newspapers vice president for news, said in a statement.
+"Journalists like Austin from all over the world risk their lives every day to cover the news, Anders Gyllenhaal, McClatchy vice president for news, said in a statement.
+Austins reporting on the events in Syria has been particularly powerful and revealing and a reminder of why this work is so vital,

-He added that the company was deeply concerned about Austins safety and was working with other news organizations and the State Department to find him.
-Anyone with information on Tice, he said, should contact Mark Seibel, McClatchy chief of correspondents.
+Gyllenhaal added that the company was deeply concerned about Austins safety and was working with other news organizations and the State Department to find him.
+Anyone with information on Tice, he said, should contact Mark Seibel, the McClatchy Washington Bureaus chief of correspondents, at email@example.com.

 Washington Post Executive Editor Marcus Brauchli said in a statement that the paper was focused intensively on bringing about Tices safe return.